fwhatley/FileHubFrontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.4.

-## Development backend server

-Run `npm install`

-Run `npm start` to run server at `http://localhost:3000/`
 ## Development frontend server

 Run `npm install`

-Run `npm start` for a dev server.
+Run `npm run serve` for a dev server.
 Navigate to `http://localhost:3001/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding